outdreamer/build-a-cure/docs/tasks/function_to_do.md

                   - temperature can influence emotions, which are an important input to the stock market & other financial markets, and tropical temperatures lead to more tropical plants like coffee, and higher caffeine intake also leads to changes in emotions, and temperature also influences many commodity prices & prices influence other prices
                   - collusion can create unequal stress distribution, where market participants who play fair arent making fair gains relative to malicious players, which has an impact on the stock market & regulatory environment, which can influence other regulatory environments, which is an input to financial markets

             - causal variables can have different causal structures like a causal loop or causal alignments between interaction layers, but that doesnt mean the causal relationship where they cause the dependent variable is incorrect, its just incomplete
               - example:
-                - incomplete causal loop:
+                - incomplete causal loop
+                  - 'high temperate causes lack of work ethic, causing rise in temperature from pollution'
                 - incomplete causal interaction layer alignment
-                  - causative variables can be causative on a different interaction layer like an abstraction level of the problem, so including them as causal variables isnt incorrect, but excluding the other alternate variable sets would be incorrect bc it gives an incomplete structure of the causal connections
+                  - causative variables can be causative on a different interaction layer like an abstraction level of the problem
+                  - 'power is a causative concept and input is a causative structure but that doesnt mean they contradict each other - theyre aligning variables on different interfaces, bc power takes the form of inputs in the function format'
+                  - 'gravity can cause storms and so can electric charge, which are aligning causes on different interaction layers'

             - causative variables can have alternate causes (they might cause the dependent variable, but they might also be replaceable with alternate causes that also cause the dependent variable, with/out them)
+              - example:
+                - 'any source of energy can cause a storm, not just one like wind or gravity'

             - causative variables may seem interchangeable with other variable sets, while a hidden dependency exists, so theyre both required in order to predict the dependent variable
+              - 'a plant can develop according to the input variable of human intervention or the variable of biology rules' is incomplete bc human intervention is in a causal loop structure with biology, and may be considered a subset or output of biology

           - so even if you find out that a variable is correlated with the dependent variable, & created a prediction function that seems to work at some level of accuracy for now, you still havent solved the problem bc youve applied inaccurate structures/definitions/connections rather than those based on understanding
             - example: